apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/proxy/mysql-proxy.md

 :::note

 In the production environment, all monitoring add-ons are disabled by default when installing KubeBlocks.
-You can enable these add-ons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
+You can enable these addons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
 For details, refer to [Monitoring](./../../observability/monitor-database.md).

 :::